Kudassanad: Thirumanimangalam Sreemahadevar Temple

+The Thirumanimangalam temple is now under the care of the Travancore Devaswom Board.
+This temple is also known as “Anikunnath Ambalam”.
+It is said that the place where Lord Shiva and Lord Mahavishnu came together (‘Ani chernna stalam’ - The place where they came together or the place of togetherness) for the protection of the devotees, became “Anikunnath”.
+It is also said that when the Lord Shiva in the form of Kiratha picked up Arjuna and threw him far away (In the battle of the ‘Duel Fight’ that came to test Arjuna), Arjuna “punched his ring-finger” and fell to the ground, thus becoming “Anikunnath”.
+Apart from that, it is also said that the place where the Kayamkulam king’s warriors gathered to fight against the Travancore army by the name became “Anikunnath”.
+In addition to the main deities, Sree Mahadevar and Sree Mahavishnu, there is Lord Ganapathi, Goddess Parvathi Devi, Lord Sree Dharmashasta are also placed in the Nalambalam.
+Outside the Nalambalam, there are also ‘Prathishtas’ of Rakshas, Yakshiamma, Madaswami, Sree Nagaraja, and Sree Naga Yakshiamma.
+The main festival at Thirumanimangalam Temple is held every year on the ‘Uthram’ nakshathra in the ‘Kumbham’ month of the Malayalam calendar.
+Although the main festival is Uthram festival in Kumbham, “Shivarathri, Ashtamirohini, Navarathri, Mandalachirap (Vrischikam-Dhanu month), Karthika Pongala (Vrischikam month), Karkidaka Vavu Bali (Karkkidakam month)” are all celebrated here with special fervour.
+This great temple is suitable for both “Shaiva and Vaishnava” worship.

+The Other temples in Kudassanadu are, Sreebhadhra Bhagavathi Temple, Kadakkamuthedathu Sreedharmasastha Temple, Pulikunnil Sreesubrahmanya Swami Temple, Elayinethukavu Sreenagarajaswami Temple etc.

 Infrastructure

 Though a small village, Kudassanad is self-reliant in almost all fields.
 It has modern infrastructure and state-of-the-art services: Anganvadi, Government LP School, one English medium School run by the Malankara Orthodox Syrian Church, one LP School run by the Syro-Malankara Catholic Church and one Higher Secondary School belonging to the Nair Service Society (NSS).
 The Panchayat Samskarika Nilayam (Cultural Centre) takes care of the intellectual needs of the people.
 The general health of the population is taken care of by Mar Baselios Mission Hospital and other private and homeopathy clinics as well as by other highly qualified medical practitioners.
 In addition to the Post Office, the locality has several STD/ISD Booths.

 Transportation

 There are a number of regular government and private buses plying at an interval of 10–15 minutes to different directions.
 Also numerous taxis, jeeps and three-wheelers facilitate the travel needs of the general public.
 Daily evening markets, in addition to the two weekly markets on Tuesdays and Fridays, attract people even from distant villages.
 Long before globalisation came to big towns, Kudassanad had the Cable TV facilities, which can receive hundreds of national and international TV Programmes!